mass-matrix/mzx/docs/installation.rst

 From sources
 ------------

-The sources for mmconvert can be downloaded from the `Github repo`_.
+The sources for mzx can be downloaded from the `Github repo`_.

 You can either clone the public repository:

 .. code-block:: console

-    $ git clone git@github.com:mass-matrix/mmconvert.git
+    $ git clone git@github.com:mass-matrix/mzx.git

 Once you have a copy of the source, you can install it with: